The List (magazine)

-The List is a digital guide to arts and entertainment in the United Kingdom.
+The List is Scotland's biggest and longest standing guide to arts and entertainment and was founded in 1985.

-The company's activities include events data gathering, content syndication, and running a network of websites carrying listings and editorial, covering film, eating and drinking, music, theatre, visual art, dance, kids and family, clubs and the Edinburgh Festivals.
-Originally launched in 1985 as a fortnightly arts and entertainment magazine covering Edinburgh and Glasgow, The List magazine switched in 2014 to publishing every two months throughout the year, and weekly during the Edinburgh Festivals in August.
+The company's activities include content syndication and running a network of websites carrying listings and editorial, covering film, eating and drinking, music, theatre, visual art, dance, kids and family, clubs and the Edinburgh Festivals.
+Originally launched in 1985 as a paid-for fortnightly arts and entertainment magazine covering Edinburgh and Glasgow, The List magazine switched to a free monthly magazine in 2022 and is weekly during the Edinburgh Festivals in August.

 History

-The List is an independent limited company and was founded in October 1985 by Robin Hodge (publisher) and Nigel Billen (founding editor).
+The List was founded as an independent limited company in October 1985 by Robin Hodge (publisher) and Nigel Billen (founding editor).
 The first editors were Nigel Billen and Sarah Hemming.

 In 2007 the company launched its listings website.

 In June 2016, The Sunday Times Scotland launched a fortnightly events guide pullout section, produced in collaboration with The List.

+After near closing its doors in 2021, The List was relaunched after a successful Crowdfund campaign as List Publishing Ltd. Sheri Friers is the CEO and its board includes Assembly director William Burdett-Coutts and Dani Rae.

+The original company, The List Ltd, changed name to Phylum Forge Ltd, and trades under the name Data Thistle.

+Data Thistle continues the live events data services that formed part of The List’s original business, with List Publishing Ltd purchasing listings from Data Thistle.

 Activities

-The List supplies UK-wide listings information to a number of organisations and publications, including Visit Hull and East Yorkshire, DC Thomson and Glasgow City Marketing Bureau.
-The List′s website also allows event promoters to submit new event listings and enhance existing ones with more information, links and media content.

-The List is a member of the group of organisations who developed an International Venue and Event Standard (IVES).
+The List was a member of the group of organisations who developed an International Venue and Event Standard (IVES).
 A now dormant project.

-The List is a member of the Creative Industries Federation.
+The List was a member of the Creative Industries Federation.

 Publications

 The List publishes several printed guides throughout the year.
 These include the Edinburgh Festival Guide, the Eating & Drinking Guide, which includes reviews of over 900 restaurants, cafes and bars in Glasgow and Edinburgh, and the annual Guide to Scotland's Festivals.
+The List also publishes Summer and Winter Festival magazines in Adelaide, Australia.

 The List also publishes a series of guides under the Larder imprint.
 Since 2009, it has published two national editions and more than twenty regional editions.
 The Larder provides comprehensive information and articles about producers and sources for local food and drink across Scotland.